Grrompf/audioMan/README.md

 * \- _dash_
 * _space_

-A number is mandatory and identified by n, whitespaces are as they are, dot . and dash -.
+A number is mandatory and identified by n, separators are whitespaces, a dot . or a dash -.
 The title is taken from the parent directory or above and is symbolized as TITLE.

 __Example 1:__